 Mombasa cruise terminal

-In February 2017, Kenya hosted around 3000 travel agents from the USA as the government planned to attract more cruise passengers with the construction of a new (KES 350 million / USD 3,4 million) cruise terminal facility in Mombasa.
+In February 2017, Kenya hosted around 3000 travel agents from USA as the government planned to attract more cruise passengers with the construction of a new (KES 350 million / USD 3,5 million) cruise terminal facility in Mombasa.
+The project was funded by KPA-Kenya Ports Authority (USD 2,5m) and TradeMark East USD Africa (USD 1m).

 Kenya Ports Authority provided KES 250 million (USD 2,4 million) for the project.
-The remainder USD 1 million came from TMEA (TradeMark East Africa) - a non-profit company established in 2010.
+The remainder came from TMEA (TradeMark East Africa) - a non-profit company established in 2010.
+Cruise terminal's capacity is two Oasis-class ships (LOA length 360 m / 1181 ft, max capacity 6307 passengers and 2150 crew) docking simultaneously.
+The building features modern security, immigration center, hotel and accommodation facility.